 Our goal is to help develop employability skills in young people each year through our training programme.
 In addition to this and due to the nature of our delivery we also look to offer CPD opportunities for volunteers.
 As such we need to constantly fundraise by looking to partner with like-minded businesses wishing us to succeed.

 There are many ways you or your business can support FVSE CIC.
-The starting point as our Board say is by getting around the table and discussing how this can happen.
+The starting point as our Board say, is by getting around the table and discussing how this can happen.
 Contact us to start the conversation.

 Corporate Social Responsibility

 Private businesses realise that it is good business practice to support the communities they work in.
 Dependant on the size of your business you may have a corporate social responsibility (CSR) framework in place which as a policy would address how your business is tackling its social and environmental aims.
 Some of your CSR interests may be within the community, internal stakeholders or supplier pipeline.
 Whatever your agenda we know that by becoming a Community Partner you will have opportunity to showcase the great work we do to your clients, staff and stakeholders.
 Contact us to start a conversation.

 FVSE CIC would like to thank the following organisations who support us, as without our Funding Partner’s we cannot deliver our social aims, so it is very much welcomed.

 A Partner is an organisation that has financially contributed to one of our Training Academy programmes or Projects.
 In return for this support we create ‘Community’ packages which give tangible benefits such as linked PR, advertising opportunities, brand awareness, branding included within our web sites and social media channels and more.